AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 #.
 Open MATLAB and start RFSoC Explorer by entering the following command:

-   ``rfx = Avnet_RFSoC_Explorer(‘target board’, 4);``
+   ``rfx = Avnet_RFSoC_Explorer(‘target_board’, 4);``

 .. image:: images_system_setup/rfsocX_main_tab.jpg

-#.
-On the Main tab, under "System", enter the IP address of the ZCU208 -- default addess: **169.254.10.2**.
+2. On the Main tab, under "System", enter the IP address of the ZCU208 -- default addess: **169.254.10.2**.
 Upon hitting the Enter key, a "GOOD" status should be reported next to it, confirming a successful communication link.

 .. image:: images_system_setup/rfsocX_ipaddress.jpg
     :scale: 75%